-- In April 2022, Iowa resident Manna Manna filed a complaint with the Iowa Attorney General's Office.
-Ms. Manna alleged that Respondents defrauded her mother January, and elderly Iowa investor.
-Ms. Manna alleged in her complaint that Kessler defrauded Ms. F by inducing her to invest over \$80,000.00 in the ATC business for a future return profit, but the investment failed to yield any returns and Kessler kept the principal. - 13.
+- 12. In April 2022, Iowa resident Milliam Milli - 13.
 The Iowa Attorney General's Office referred the complaint to the Division, which initiated its investigation in April 2022. - 14.
 Some time prior to February 2022, Kessler met Ms. E online, and the two entered into a romantic relationship. - 15.
-On February 3, 2022, Kessler and Ms. Estable entered into a written financial arrangement ("Agreement") that included a number of recitals providing context for the Agreement.
-According to the recitals in the Agreement, Ms. Estable asked Kessler if she could become a director and business partner in ATC's new business plan involving the purchase and resale of red light therapy technology through Miracle Light Group, distributed through OHT.
-In the Agreement, Respondents described OHT's red light therapy opportunity as an incredible business plan with one of the top manufacturers in the United States to bring this technology to Professionals like Chiropractors and Physical Therapists.
+On February 3, 2022, Kessler and Ms. E entered into a written financial arrangement ("Agreement") that included a number of recitals providing context for the Agreement.
+According to the recitals in the Agreement, Ms. E asked Kessler if she could become a director and business partner in Ask the Coach's new business plan involving the purchase and resale of red light therapy technology through Miracle Light Group.
+In the Agreement, Respondents described Optional Health Technologies' red light therapy opportunity as an incredible business plan with one of the top manufacturers in the United States to bring this technology to Professionals like Chiropractors and Physical Therapists.
 The company has launched in 2022 and has the full backing of DNA Vibe, the manufacturer to WHITE Label their full line of products through: ASK the Coach Inc. dba/Optimal Health Technologies.